HIIgor/match_certs_migration/README.md

 ### Notice
 When I used the action in my project.
 To make it easy, there were only README.md and match_version.txt in the directory of default branch master,thus all I need to do is copy the certs directory here and commit the changes.

+You may have some problems with using it, you can modify the directory structure of the default branch as I did, and it would be better if you could fix it.

-The branch master directory was shown in the figure below.
+The directory structure of my default branch master is shown below.

 ![image](https://github.com/HIIgor/match_certs_migration/blob/master/screen_shot.jpeg)

-You may have some problems with using it, you can modify the directory structure of the default branch as I did, and it would be better if you could fix it.